Last Updated on November 14, 2024

 Advantages of the EU Blue Card

 Blue Card holders are entitled to enter, re-enter and remain in the EU country where the card was issued.
-The period of stay ranges between one and four years, depending on the employment contract, and in most countries, this time period can be extended.
-Additionally, they can travel through other EU member states, where they may spend up to 90 days per 180-day period in each member state.
-However, if the holder of a Blue Card spends over 90 days in a different country, they may be required to apply for a permit there.
+The period of stay ranges between one and four years.
+However, this varies depending on the employment contract, and this period can be extended in most countries.
+Additionally, holders can travel through other EU member states.
+During this time, they may spend up to 90 days per 180-day period in each member state.
+But, if the holder of a Blue Card spends over 90 days in a different country, they may be required to apply for a permit there.
 Or, depending on the holder’s situation, they may be able to exchange their Blue card permit issued by the initial country for a Blue Card for this new country of residence.

 Benefits for Employees